eth4n22/tp/docs/team/waynech0y.md

 ### Enhancements implemented:

 - Improved the book categorisation and organisation from a global catalogue to just within a shelf.
-- Enhanced the help command with detailed descriptions and examples.
 - Tagged a book with a specific book ID for easier identification.
 - Improved the UI when adding books, making the messages clearer and more user-friendly.
 - Separation of books into sections based on their genre, for better organisation.